awsdocs/amazon-sagemaker-developer-guide/doc_source/API_TrainingJobStatusCounters.md

 ## Contents<a name="API_TrainingJobStatusCounters_Contents"></a>

  **Completed**   <a name="SageMaker-Type-TrainingJobStatusCounters-Completed"></a>
-The number of completed training jobs launched by a hyperparameter tuning job\.
+The number of completed training jobs launched by the hyperparameter tuning job\.
 Type: Integer
 Valid Range: Minimum value of 0\.
 Required: No